RupeshKumar4511/Hyperledger-Project/README.md

  ``` bash
  cd test-network
  ```
- Run below command to start your test-network and create CA container for each organization ( one for orderer, one for org1 peer and one for org2 peer)
+ Run below command to start test-network and create CA container for each organization ( one for orderer, one for org1 peer and one for org2 peer)
  ``` bash
  sudo ./network.sh up -ca
  ```